marvingfx/home-assistant-mealie-integration/README.md

 # Mealie Integration
 This repository contains a mealie integration for home assistant.
 This project is still under construction.
 You can set up your own mealie integration using [this guide](https://hay-kot.github.io/mealie/documentation/getting-started/introduction/).

-## Included sensors
-* Total number of recipies
-* Number of untagged recipies
-* Number of uncategorized recipes
-* Current meal plan
-  * Start and and date
-* Today's recipe
-  * Url to the recipe

 ## TODO
 * [x] Create API client
   * [x] Authorization